Skip to content

 The pizza was of the hand-thrown, thin crust style, and offered in two sizes, 12" (six slices) and 16" (8 slices).
 Toppings were the standard fare: cheese, mushrooms, onion, bell pepper, black or green olives, sausage, ground beef, pepperoni and Canadian bacon.

-Besides pizza, two salads were available: an Italian tossed (iceberg lettuce, tomato, pepperoncini) and a lettuce with artichoke hearts, both dressed exclusively with a house-made, garlicky vinaigrette.
+Besides pizza, two salads were available: an Italian tossed (iceberg lettuce, tomato, pepperoncini) and a lettuce with artichoke hearts.
+Both are dressed exclusively with a house-made, garlicky vinaigrette.

 Fountain soft drinks and draught beer (by the glass or by the pitcher) completed the menu.

-In 1965, the operation was expanded and Tower of Pizza was opened on Downman Road in eastern New Orleans, followed in 1971 by Dino's on Veterans Boulevard in Metairie.
-After a fourth iteration was opened on Williams Blvd. in Kenner, it was suggested the three expansion outlets all be rebranded under the Tower of Pizza moniker, ostensibly to save money on advertising and pizza box printing.
+In 1965, the operation was expanded and Tower of Pizza was opened on Downman Road in eastern New Orleans.
+Dino's on Veterans Boulevard in Metairie followed in 1971.
+After a fourth iteration was opened on Williams Blvd. in Kenner, it was suggested the three expansion outlets all be rebranded under the Tower of Pizza moniker.
+Ostensibly, this was to save money on advertising and pizza box printing.

-A cousin bought Artista from Walter in 1973, and operated it until 1986, after the closure of the movie theater and the decline of the neighborhood in general made it no longer profitable.
+A cousin bought Artista from Walter in 1973, and operated it until 1986.
+After the closure of the movie theater and the decline of the neighborhood in general, he found it no longer profitable and closed.

-Today, only the former Dino's in Metairie remains as Tower of Pizza, still operated by Walter's son, Walter, Jr. It retains the same 1970s decor it's always had: dark wood paneling and red & white checkered table cloths.
+Today, only the former Dino's in Metairie remains as Tower of Pizza.
+It is still operated by Walter's son, Walter, Jr. It retains the same 1970s decor it's always had: dark wood paneling and red & white checkered table cloths.
 And not one but two large windows through which to view the pizza making.
 And the original Artista menu.
 If it ain't broke...

 Artista Pizza Kitchen: Pizza, 2941 Franklin Ave, New Orleans (Gentilly) - 947-9385 (do not call) map